raf101/WBPlayer/README.md

 If you want your copy to easily update if there are changes, you can clone the git repository on your desktop.

 Open your terminal or command prompt.
 Go to the directory where you want to place your copy (cloned files).
-Ex: (cd <PATH>)
+Ex: (cd PATH...)

 Type in: git clone https://github.com/raf101/WBPlayer.git